stepp1/research-app/README.md

 # Dataset

-Data is sourced from PDFs of different papers stored in `researcher/data/pdf/`.

-Also, we provide a `dataset.json` file stored at `researcher/data/` that contains the metadata of the papers:
+We provide a `dataset.json` file stored at `researcher/data/` that contains the metadata of the papers.
-  - `title`: title of the paper
-  - `authors`: list of authors
-  - `abstract`: abstract of the paper
-  - `url`: url of the paper
-  - `file`: path to the PDF file
-  - `images`: path to the images extracted from the PDF file

-As distributing the PDF files is quite cumbersome, we provide a script to download the `dataset.json` file and the images from the PDF files.

-Data is currently hosted on Zenodo: https://zenodo.org/record/7653458
+Full dataset is currently hosted on Zenodo: https://zenodo.org/record/7653458

+More information about the dataset can be found in the [DATA.md](./DATA.md) file.

 ## Download the dataset